Civic

 Waveny Care Flowers

 The Waveny Walled Garden was originally designed by Frederick Law Olmsted’s firm as a formal rose garden.
-In 1995 a committee of Garden Club horticulture devotees redesigned the garden as a Wedding Garden.
-Alice Parker, then President, spearheaded the renovation fundraising effort.
-The design today incorporates roses in a long rose border along one side.
+The garden had fallen in disrepair and in 1995 a committee of Garden Club members restored and redesigned the garden as a “Wedding Garden”.
+Alice Parker, then NCGC President, spearheaded the renovation and fundraising efforts.
+The design today incorporates roses in a long border along the east side.
 The remaining three sides, bordered by brick walks, showcase deep herbaceous borders that include perennials, small trees, flowering shrubs, bulbs and annuals.
 Continue Reading →